webpack/changelog-v5/README.md

 It's possible to use `chunkIds: "named"` in production, but make sure not to accidentally expose sensitive information about module names.

 MIGRATION: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` to use the old numeric mode.

+## Module Federation

+Webpack 5 adds a new feature called "Module Federation", which allows multiple webpack builds to work together.
+From runtime perspective modules form multiple builds will behave like a huge connected module graph.
+From developer persepective modules can be imported from specified remote builds and used with minimal restrictions.

+For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

+# Major Changes: New Web Platform Features

 ## JSON modules